awesomerank/awesomerank.github.io/lists/guipdutra/awesome-geek-podcasts.md

 * [The Hanselminutes podcast](http://hanselminutes.com) - Fresh Air for Developers.
 * [The Laravel Podcast](http://www.laravelpodcast.com) - The Laravel Podcast brings you Laravel and PHP development news and discussion.
 * [The Life Scientific](http://www.bbc.co.uk/programmes/b015sqc7) - Professor Jim Al-Khalili talks to leading scientists about their life and work, finding out what inspires and motivates them and asking what their discoveries might do for mankind.
-* [The Linux Action Show](http://www.jupiterbroadcasting.com/tag/linux-action-show/) - Podcast about Linux and Open Source.
+* [The Linux Action Show](http://www.jupiterbroadcasting.com/tag/linux-action-show/) - Podcast about Linux and Open Source. (discontinued)
 * [The Loosely Coupled Podcast](http://looselycoupled.info/) - Jeff Carouth and Matt Frost combine their decades of experience as web developers to talk about developer life.
+* [The Manifest](https://manifest.fm) - A podcast all about package management.
 * [The Music Makers](http://musicmakers.fm) - The best articles from around the web, curated and read to you.
 * [The Path to Performance](https://pathtoperf.com/) - A podcast for everyone dedicated to making websites faster.
+* [The Stack Overflow Podcast](https://stackoverflow.blog/podcasts/) - A weekly podcast about developers and the Stack Overflow community.
 * [The Web Ahead](http://5by5.tv/webahead) - Conversations with world experts on changing technologies and future of the web.
 The Web Ahead is your shortcut to keeping up.
 * [The Web Platform Podcast](http://thewebplatform.libsyn.com/) - A weekly show that dives deep into all things web from the developers building the platform today.
 * [This Developer's Life](http://thisdeveloperslife.com/) - A podcast about developers and their lives.